 It is shareholders who ultimately accept or reject a merger or takeover, by voting on the offer.
 But other bodies can intervene in various ways, and significantly alter the deal, or block it altogether.

 The most common hurdle that proposed mergers and takeovers must pass is to demonstrate that they do not substantially reduce competition in the relevant market.
-Less frequently, mergers may have to show that they do not harm specified public interests.
+Less frequently, mergers and takeovers may have to show that they do not harm specified public interests.

 The public interest concerns upon which the Government may intervene in mergers and takeovers are set out in section 58 of the Enterprise Act 2002: